darrenmothersele/angular5-resolve-data/README.md

 for the same data.
 Let's improve this by re-using the data we already have in the store to save extra web requests.

+## TODO:

+ - reuse existing data to save web requests
+ - augment summary data by making web requests for further details
+ - ngrx/db, pouchdb, localforage or some other local datastore
+ - graceful handling of api errors